Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: Discussion

 \textbf{Data Leakage.} Since LLMs are trained on extensive data, one potential threat is data leakage.
 Specifically, the LLM employed in AdaParser may have been trained on open-source log datasets, potentially leading to the memorization of ground-truth templates.
 However, our experiments indicate that AdaParser's performance in zero-shot scenarios is significantly inferior to that in few-shot scenarios, indicating a low probability of direct memorization.
 Additionally, AdaParser utilizes the gpt-turbo-3.5-0125 model for most experiments, which ceased updates before the release of Loghub-2.0 datasets.
 Thus, the probability of data leakage is negligible.

-\textbf{Privacy Issue.} From the perspective of enterprises, logs are sensitive data, as they often encompass a substantial amount of customer and service information.
-Employing external LLMs to process internal log data may pose risks to privacy and security issues.
-Actually, AdaParser is a general framework that can incorporate various LLMs as demonstrated in Sec.~\ref{sec:RQ4}.
+\textbf{Privacy Issue.} From the perspective of enterprises, logs are sensitive data because they typically contain extensive amounts of customer and operation information.
+Utilizing external LLMs to process internal logs can introduce significant privacy and security risks.
+As detailed in Sec.~\ref{sec:RQ4}, AdaParser is a general framework that supports the integration of various LLMs.
 Users can integrate their own LLMs into AdaParser, thereby avoiding privacy issues.

 \textbf{Randomness.} The inherent randomness in LLM outputs is another potential threat to validity.
 This randomness manifests in (1) the initial templates generated by the SG-ICL-based parser and (2) the subsequent templates corrected by the template corrector.
 To mitigate the former threat, we set the temperature and seed of LLMs to 0 to generate deterministic outputs for the same input.
 To mitigate the latter threat, we ran each experimental setting five times and used the mean of the results as the final results.